 Mama E’s Bar-B-Q and Homestyle Cooking

 Look for the mustard yellow signage and steeple-like rooftop with the red trim at the corner of Rosedale and South Freeway.
-She’s been open since 2006 and serves hefty portions of saucy barbecue similar to the East Texas style, perfectly seasoned traditional soul food and teacakes like grandma used to make.
+The restaurant's been open since 2006 and serves hefty portions of saucy barbecue similar to the East Texas style, perfectly seasoned traditional soul food and teacakes like grandma used to make.
 Mama E’s namesake, Ms. Ernestine, also serves a red drink aka Koolaid, because what good is an authentic soul food restaurant if it doesn’t offer this iconic cultural nectar of the gods.

 Best Made Pickles